dominikcebula/system-design/location-based-business-search-service/README.md

 # Functional requirements

-* User can search for businesses based on keywords and selected location
+* User can search for businesses based selected location
     * Location can be:
         * current user location with radius
         * a city